asaMavhungu/Image-Processing/README.md

 # Image-Processing
 CSC3022F Assignment 3 - Image processing with connected components

-This project is an XML parser implemented in C++ which can do the following:
+This project is an image processor implemented in C++ which can do the following:

-* Read in a file directory to an XML file and parse it
+* Read in an input PGM file
+* Color code the background/foreground pixelgroups
+* extract foreground pixels groups into `ConnectedComponent` objects
-* Print out the information on the parsed file regarding the different tags and their content
+* Print out information on about the components
-* Write said information into a file name 'tags.txt'
-* Print out information on a specific tag from the parsed file
+* Print out the color coded input image

 ## Usage
-`$ findcomp [options] <inputPGMfile>`
+`$ findcomp.out [options] <inputPGMfile>`

 `<inputPGMfile>` is a valid PGM image